Break the Ice: Trump ramping up US presence in the Arctic as Russia, China threats loom

 CLICK HERE TO GET THE FOX NEWS APP

-The vice admiral emphasized that Americans should care about what happens in the Arctic, even though it might seem like a far off region.
+The vice admiral emphasized that Americans should care about what happens in the Arctic, even though it might seem like a far-off region.

-"From a resource standpoint, 13 percent of the world's undiscovered conventional oil resources are projected to be in the Arctic, 30 percent of undiscovered natural gas, about a trillion dollars in minerals," he said, also emphasizing that the Bearing Sea fishery is about 50 percent of the United States' fishing resources, by volume.
+"From a resource standpoint, 13 percent of the world's undiscovered conventional oil resources are projected to be in the Arctic, 30 percent of undiscovered natural gas, about a trillion dollars in minerals," he said, also emphasizing that the Bering Sea fishery is about 50 percent of the United States' fishing resources, by volume.

 He added: "Certainly China and Russia are much more interested in the Arctic... the United States is a leader in the Arctic region.
 The Coast Guard is a leader, as part of the overall U.S. effort.
 And I think that if the United States doesn't continue to show leadership someone else will."